Josefa Joaquina Sánchez: Biography

-After the death of her husband, she was arrested and taken to Caracas, where months later, she received a prison sentence for a period of eight years, which she would serve in the Casa Hospicio de Caracas.
-However, in 1808, under the terms of her sentence, she was banished to Cumaná with her children.
-Once the process of independence of Venezuela started, she returned to Venezuela and applied for a pension to the government.
-She died in 1813 in Cumaná.
+After her husband's death, she was arrested and taken to Caracas, where months later she received her prison sentence of eight years, which she would serve in the Casa Hospicio de Caracas.
+However, in 1808, at the end of her sentence, she was banished from Cumaná along with her children.
+Once the Venezuelan independence process began, she returned to Venezuela and applied for a pension from the government.
+She died in 1813.